1. Home

 • Page Settings – Your overall page defaults

-🔥Tip, within settings you can set defaults for your paragraphs and headers so that all text elements, when added fresh, match your set branding.
+🔥Tip, within page settings you can set defaults for your paragraphs and headers so that all text elements, when added fresh, match your set branding.

 The Canvas Grid System